Smithsonian/ngeht-challenge-content/README.md

 ## Adding static files

-If you want to add more .fits files to the website, for exmaple sample data or image examples, place them in the directory content/static/
+If you want to add more .fits files to the website, for example sample data or image examples, place them in the directory content/static/

 ## Editing content and submitting a pull request